A Brief History of Beast Academy

 2016 marked the opening of the very first AoPS Academy learning center in Morrisville, NC.
 Now, students across the nation use Beast Academy in after-school learning centers.
 In 2019, we launched a new suite of tools for schools that brought Beast Academy Online to thousands of students in public, private, and charter schools.
 We hope to continue expanding into even more schools so that eager students everywhere can play math with our little monsters.

-We've spent a lot of time working to make the curriculum we all wish we had when we were kids, and there are lots of big improvements on their way for Beast Academy Online.
-We're also developing materials that allow parents and teachers to deliver Beast Academy to students, monitor their progress, and find the right tools to help them succeed.
-Some of these are already starting to populate our Resources pages.
+We've spent a lot of time creating the math curriculum we all wish we had when we were kids, and there are lots of big improvements on their way for Beast Academy Online.
+We're developing materials that allow parents and teachers to deliver Beast Academy to students, monitor their progress, and find the right tools to help them succeed.

 To keep an eye on what we're up to, join our mailing list or become a fan of Beast Academy on Facebook.
 There's lots more to come!